kyleslie2/juniper-renos/src/pages/about/index.md

 path: /about
 title: Our Process
 ---
-We understand that your home is a huge investment & renovations can be overwhelming.
+We understand that your home is a huge investment and that renovations can be overwhelming.
 To make this less stressful, we have outlined below what our renovation process will look like and how we will walk with you through each step of the process.

 ### Step 1: Free At-Home Consultation